End-to-end testing for API only Ruby on Rails apps with Cucumber syntax

 End-to-end testing

 In an earlier project, we had good test coverage with only unit tests produced following TDD practices.
-But against all our careful work, one unfortunate day, we broke a core function in production, even though our test suite was fully green.
-As it turned out, the units under test met some difficulties in working together after leaving the safe and isolated environment we put them in for the sake of testing.
+But despite our careful work, one unfortunate day, we broke a core functionanlity in production, even though our test suite was fully green.
+It turned out that the units under test encountered difficulties when working together outside the safe and isolated testing environment.

-This taught me to value integration/acceptance tests more.
-Given this event and after watching an interesting talk from Ian Cooper, I built serious doubts against deep isolation for the system under test.
+This experience taught me the importance of integration/acceptance tests.
+Following that event and after watching an interesting talk by Ian Cooper, I developed serious doubts about deep isolation for the system under test.

 My deepest desire

-The current project I work on has tests both in RSpec and in Minitest.
-They are good tools to perform testing at the unit level; however, as we ascend towards the integration level, I feel them less convenient.
+The current project I’m working on has tests in both RSpec and Minitest.
+They are good tools for unit testing, but as we move towards the integration level, I find them less convenient.

 I have a deep desire to write end-to-end tests like this RSpec example: